Traffic Control Point 3

 The post consisted of a few Hesco barriers on each side of the white, dusty road that led up to them from the city.
 The barriers were huge five-foot-tall cubes of tan colored fabric surrounded by a heavy-gauge wire mesh and filled with sand and dirt.
 TCP 3 was surrounded by a wall of them topped with barbed wire.

-Garcia was about 5’9”, five inches shorter than I was, but he still weighed just as much.
-A Mexican kid from San Francisco, he’d had black hair past his shoulders while working as a cashier in a department store, absentmindedly checking out customers while watching the clock for his break.
+Garcia was about 5’9″, five inches shorter than I was, but he still weighed just as much I did.
+A Mexican-American kid from San Francisco, he’d had black hair past his shoulders while working as a cashier in a department store, absentmindedly checking out customers while watching the clock for his break.
 Then he enlisted.

 A lot of guys lost their strength when we were out in the field for extended periods of time, but not this kid.
 First, there wasn’t a weight room out in the middle of the desert, and second, the food sucked.
 Garcia didn’t care.
 When the rest of us were sitting around and bitching about the food, he’d go around and collect the shit we didn’t want.
 When we were out in the desert and there weren’t any weights to lift, he’d find a rock.
 If there weren’t any rocks, he’d use his rifle.

 He was like a laser-guided missile.
 Once he locked onto his target, his goal, there was no stopping him.
 It wasn’t a beam of light that got him on target though; it was sheer will, and because of that, he always hit his target.
 I admired him for that, and he was a good guy to have at your side in a place that threatened to kill you at any moment.
 A toothpick twitched around in his mouth as he scanned the city through big black binoculars.
 We hadn’t had a car approach us in over half an hour.
 It had been an unusually quiet shift for us.